AqwamCreates/DataPredict/docs/HighValueProjectTutorials/AntiCheatSystems/CreatingDynamicAnomalyDetectionModel.md

 # Creating Dynamic Anomaly Detection Model

 Hello guys!
-Today, I will be showing you on how to create a anomaly-detection-based model that could detect unusual player behavior that often cheating or suspicious actions.
+Today, I will be showing you on how to create an anomaly-detection-based model that could detect unusual player behavior that often cheating or suspicious actions.

 ## Setting Up